prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 ### Working

+#### How to Enable/Disable the Status Subresource for Configuration Resources

+This feature is controlled by a feature flag: `StatusForConfigurationResources=true|false`.
+Cluster administrators can toggle this flag to enable or disable the status subresource support for configuration resources as needed.

 #### Details of the Status API fields

 * `bindings`: Lists the workload resources that reference or use the configuration resource.
   * `conditions`: Describes the latest status of the configuration resource.
     * `type`: The only condition type used is `Reconciled`, which indicates that the workload resource controller has successfully discovered the associated configuration resource and completed the necessary reconciliation steps.
     * `status`: It can be either `true` or `false`.